robertleifke/forex-swap/README.md

 ## Overview

-Numo is a derivatives exchange for emerging foreign currencies (FX).
-Built as a statistical, automated market maker on Uniswap V4, the unique architecture enables instant trading of a popular derivative product, the *synthetic forward*.
+Numo is a derivatives exchange on Ethereum for hedging foreign currencies (FX).
+Built as a statistical, automated market maker on Uniswap V4, the unique architecture enables volatilty markets on spot FX.
 For microlenders and SMEs, this offers a simple, cheap, and accesible way to manage their FX risk.

 ### Key Features